oliveirasamuel5959/javascript-amazon-project/notes.md

 5. Using fetch with promises steps to GET from API Data
 6. Async Await (Even better way to handle asynchronous code)
 7. async function test() {} (async makes a function return a promise)
+8. Use async await, over promises and callbacks